prorev/prorev.github.io/_posts/2020-01-11-exporting-outlook-profiles.md

 Just export that key and import on a new machine and you will get all your accounts.
-Note that if you are using <a title="IMAP " href="http://en.wikipedia.org/wiki/Internet_Message_Access_Protocol">IMAP </a>you don't even have to backup your email data.
+Note that if you are using <a rel="nofollow" title="IMAP " href="http://en.wikipedia.org/wiki/Internet_Message_Access_Protocol">IMAP </a>you don't even have to backup your email data.
 I use <code>IMAP </code>via Google and all the emails I ever need are safe.